obnoxxx/fedora-samba-ctdb-cluster/README.md

-This is useful for testing/development of clustered Samba and CTDB on a real cluster, but taking the complexity of a clustered File system out of the equation.
+This is useful for testing/development of clustered Samba and CTDB on a real cluster, but taking the complexity of a clustered file system out of the equation.

 In short: